WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Experimental Details

 \subsection{Models And Hyperparameters}

 Our experiments utilize a combination of open-source and commercial models.
 Open-source models were deployed using vLLM~\citep{kwon2023efficient} and SGLang~\citep{zheng2024sglangefficientexecutionstructured}.
 Commercial models were accessed via their respective APIs, including Azure\footnote{https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference} and Vertex AI\footnote{https://cloud.google.com/vertex-ai/generative-ai/docs/learn/overview}.
-To ensure reproducibility, we set the temperature to 0.0 for all models, with the exception of \texttt{claude-3.7-sonnet} and \texttt{claude-4-sonnet}, for which the temperature was set to 1.0 to enable their ``thinking'' mode.
+To ensure reproducibility, we set the temperature to 0.0 for all non-reasoning models.
+For reasoning models, the temperature was set accordingly.
 For brevity, the models referred to as \texttt{DeepSeek-V3} and \texttt{DeepSeek-R1} in the main paper correspond to \texttt{DeepSeek-V3-0324} and \texttt{DeepSeek-R1-0528}, respectively.